Welcome to the audio/visual hub of St John’s Sutherland.

-Breaking News: iTunes podcasting is now working – you can choose to podcast the whole lot – or customised sermons, books, preachers, services you name it using the filters below and clicking the podcast link after you have your desired ‘feed’ chosen.
+With iTunes podcasting you can choose to podcast the whole lot – or customised sermons, books, preachers, services you name it using the filters below and clicking the podcast link after you have your desired ‘feed’ chosen.

 NB.
 Where the service is both morning and evening, there will be two audio links – one for each service.

 Part of the Easter Service series, preached at a Special event service

 Andrew Hudson will preach on "Light and Life - the darkness of the world meets the light of the world".